Admissions and Accessing Services

 - Respite: Provides a time-limited (often repeated) residential service to eligible North Dakota citizens younger than 22 years of age, in order to promote home living arrangements when short out-of-home placements are beneficial for the individual and/or family.

-In general, the people served by the Developmental Center have needs that exceed the supports and services currently available in their home communities.
+In general, the people served by the Life Skills & Transition Center have needs that exceed the supports and services currently available in their home communities.
 This includes serious medical or behavioral concerns.

 A North Dakota citizen is eligible for admission if he or she meets admission criteria.

 - The person has been determined eligible for developmental disabilities services and has been referred for admission by a regional developmental disabilities program administrator at one of the N.D.
 Department of Human Services' regional human service centers;

 - The superintendent determines that appropriate evaluation determining appropriateness and services are available at the Life Skills & Transition Center, or will be available by the time the person would arrive;

 - The person has been evaluated for and offered all reasonable alternatives for service within the state, and those services have been deemed inappropriate by the person/guardian regional developmental disability program administrator, and superintendent of center;